ianzavitz/Autoclicker-python-/README.md

     n being the argument for the number of clicks you want.
 It is a manditory argument.

     there is one optional argument --fixed, allowing the user to specify a fixed location on screen to click.
+        This allows for the user to do other tasks while the autoclicker is running, however the activity/window the autoclicker is clicking must stay visible.